waxantiques

 A stunning pair of antique silver vegetable tureens of octagonal form, with matching covers.
 The detachable libers can be used separately.
 Excellent quality and thick gauge silver.
 These serving dishes make an impressive show with their twin scrolling handles, applied borders and classical scenes amounted to the front and reverse sides.
 The lids have attractive pumpkin finials and an applied monogram with mythical ornament.
 Total weight including liners 4305 grams, 138.4 troy ounces.
 Height 24.1cm (to top of finial).
 Spread across handles 24.1cm.
 Diameter 15cm.
 Vienna.
 Circa 1880.
 Maker Josef Carl Klinkosch.

-10196 Antique French Silver Tureens
+8527 Pair of Antique Silver Sauce Tureens

 Keep up to date with our Latest Items and News on Early Silver